 Customers, consciously or unconsciously, buy into this core.
-It has as much to do with psychology as it has with marketing.
 When customers show a preference for one brand over another, pay a premium or make a trade-off, they are not just buying the product.
 They’re buying into what the brand stands for.
+It has as much to do with psychology as it has with marketing.
 Their behavior may not seem rational and may hinge more on the emotional.
 That’s a brand at play.
-A brand creates emotional connections whether you know it or not.
+A brand creates emotional connections whether you’re aware of it or not.

 A brand can mean different things to different people.
 This is because people associate with different attributes of the brand.
+They either find affinity or not.
 The relationship is very similar to human kind.
 You are who you are.
 Some people like you and some don’t.
-It’s because some find resonance with you and others can’t find affinity.
+Brands are pretty much the same.

 A brand has to create good reason for the target audience to be attracted to it.
 It does so through the coordinated use of its identity, messages and stories.
-It constantly reminds you of what sets it apart and why for some reason, often not logical, you would prefer it.
+It constantly reminds you of what sets it apart and what it stands for.

 Where do we go from here?

-Brands need to keep every touchpoint consistent and deliver an overall experience that not only resonates but retains and drives advocacy.
+Good brands make every effort to keep touchpoints consistent and deliver an overall experience that not only resonates with customers but retains them and drives advocacy.

-It is advisable for those who look to create, build or manage their brand to pay close attention to how the core is formed, build a brand identity that is consistent with it and leverage the core when communicating with your audience so that they find resonance.
+It is advisable for those who look to create, build or manage their brand to pay close attention to how the core is formed, build a brand identity that is consistent with it and leverage the core when communicating with your audience.
 Give them a reason to believe, inspire them to act and provide them with a unique experience that they won’t find elsewhere.